siderolabs/talos/website/content/docs/v1.0/Guides/editing-machine-configuration.md

 > Note: applying change on next reboot (`--mode=staged`) doesn't modify current node configuration, so next call to
 > `talosctl edit machineconfig --mode=staged` will not see changes

-The list of config changes allowed to be applied immediately in talos v0.15:
+The list of config changes allowed to be applied immediately in Talos v1.0:

 * `.debug`
 * `.cluster`